karunmehta-aigp/ai-pm-delivery-toolkit/project-3-ai-pmo-skills/README.md

 ---

-## Design Source and Adaptation

-The folder-based `SKILL.md` approach was informed by the public AI-PMO Skills repository, which implements project-management skills for construction and infrastructure.
-Its industry-specific content was not reused as an enterprise AI control model.
-This project introduces a separate AI program lifecycle, skills taxonomy, artifact model, governance boundaries, and cross-functional delivery workflows.

----

 ## Important Notice

 This repository is an educational portfolio and delivery accelerator.
 It does not provide legal, financial, investment, compliance, risk-acceptance, security, privacy, model-validation, or production approval.
 Outputs require validation and review by authorized organizational stakeholders before use.